phyber/jail_exporter/README.md

 `web.listen-address` | `127.0.0.1:9452` | Address on which to expose metrics and web interface.
 `web.telemetry-path` | `/metrics`       | Path under which to expose metrics.

+_Note:_ Although the `web.telemetry-path` command line argument exists, it is not
+      yet used, so the exporter will always present metrics at `/metrics` for now.

 ## Running

 The exporter needs to run as `root` in order to have enough permission to execute the [`rctl_get_racct(2)`] calls.

+As jails may come and go during the lifetime of the exporter, so to will the time series that the exporter exports.
+If you wish to account for resource usage for jails that have disappeared, you may wish to make use of the Prometheus [recording rules] to track total resource usage across all jails.

 No port or `rc(8)` script is available yet, but work on a port will happen soon.